-by E. Patricia Dennison, Stuart Eydmann, Annie Lyell, Michael Lynch and Simon Stronach
+by E Patricia Dennison, Stuart Eydmann, Annie Lyell, Michael Lynch & Simon Stronach

 The Society of Antiquaries of Scotland gratefully acknowledges funding towards the publication of this volume from Aberbrothock Skea Trust, the Binks Trust, Brewin Dolphin, the Hugh Fraser Foundation, Historic Scotland, the Lethendy Charitable Trust, the Misses Barrie Charitable Trust and the Strathmartine Trust.

 Ranald McInnes – :

 This is a superb book that will become a research standard for many years to come for its architectural, artistic, historical, and social context.
 It is particularly strong on the aspirations for urban space and its use in the growing towns.
 Painting the Town is a rare achievement: analytical, informative and thought-provoking, but also hugely entertaining.